FadyASulaiman/Financial_Sentiment_Analysis_LSTM/Proposed_Structure.md

     - lowercasing
     - Stop word removal
     - Replace stock tickers (e.g., $AAPL) with a special token 'STOCK'
-    - Handle Currency symbols (£$) maybe with a token like <CUR>
+    - Handle Currency symbols (£, $) maybe with a token like <CUR>
     - lemmatization
     - tokenization

-**3. Data augmentation:** possible if we need more training data for the model to perform better
+**3. Data augmentation:** possible if we ended up needing more training data for the model to perform better, let's put synonym replacement and back translation into consideration.

-**4. Feature engineering:** feature engineering should not be hard for this dataset
+**4. Feature engineering:** feature engineering should not be hard for this dataset. note: we might need to use SMOTE for oversampling the minority class (negative sentiment)

 **5. model structure:**
     - We are using an LSTM model